 • Disclosure on the contact information of the parties responsible for managing the rental.

 • Disclosure on flood zones.
-Landlords must let prospective tenants know in the lease about whether your property lies in a floodplain.
+Landlords must let prospective tenants know in the lease or rental agreement about whether their property lies in a floodplain.

 • Disclosure on smoking policy.
-If you have a smoking policy, you must let prospective tenants know about it before moving in.
+If the landlord has a smoking policy, they must let prospective renters know about it before moving in.

 • Disclosure on utilities.
-Landlords must let prospective renters know about how utilities are going to be shared.
+Oregon landlords must let prospective renters know about how utilities are going to be shared.

 utilities

 • Disclosure regarding pending suits.
-If your property has four or fewer units and a known suit is pending, you must let prospective residents know about any outstanding notices regarding the suit.
+If the property has four or fewer units and a known suit is pending, the landlord must let prospective residents know about any outstanding notices regarding the suit.

 • Disclosure on maintenance of a carbon monoxide alarm.
-You must let prospective tenants know that they will be responsible for maintaining the carbon monoxide alarm on their rental unit.
+Landlords must let prospective tenants know that they will be responsible for maintaining the carbon monoxide alarm on their rental unit.

-• Disclosure on the manner in which you’ll hold their deposit.
+• Disclosure on the manner in which the landlod will hold their deposit.
 This is only applicable to landlords in Portland.
 They must contact prospective residents with the name and address of the financial institution that will hold their deposit.

 Tenants’ Rights & Responsibilities in Oregon